ysdn2018/the-next-introductions/README.md

 # the-next-base
 Boilerplate base website for the next.

-Will be a basic setup of Gatsby with Styled-Components.
+Basic setup of Gatsby with Styled-Components.
 It will be accompanied with a startup guide.

 Not using Netlify CMS as of right now.

 To get your own version, click the button below.